Intoxication with coumarin-based rat poison (poisoning with anticoagulant rat poison) in Dogs

 Prevention

 The best preventionPrevention includes measures taken to prevent diseases or injuries.
-In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. against poisoning with coumarin-containing rat poison is to prevent the dog’s access to these substances.
+In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. against poisoning with coumarin-based rat poison is to prevent the dog’s access to these substances.
 Rodenticides should always be stored safely and out of reach of pets.

 It is important to be attentive on walks and in the garden to ensure that there are no potential poison baits lying around.
 Dogs should always be kept under supervision to minimize the risk of ingesting toxins.